terrabela/OGRaySpY-rtd/docs/source/index.rst

 OGRaySpY stands for:
 Open app for Gamma-RAY SPectra in Python with analysis and visualization.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for information about library requisites and basic usage.

 .. note::